 )

 In the first line we make the Car class inherit from ElementCollection, so that every instance of Car is an element collection.
-In the fourth line, we assign engine the name “engine” and add it to the instance of MyCar being created, which is referred to by this within the MyCar class.
-We similarly make instances of Engine element collections and assign power the name “power” within I4, V8, and MyEngine.
+In the fourth line, we assign engine the name “engine” and add it to the instance of Car being created, which is referred to by this within the Car class.
+We similarly make the abstract Engine class inherit element collections and assign power the name “power” within I4, V8, and MyEngine within each subclass of Engine.

 An element collection, like a universe, is simply a set of elements.
 The difference is that a universe is also a set of elements on which a reasoning algorithm operates.
 An element collection provides the ability to refer to an element by name.
 For example, if car is an instance of Car, we can use car.get[Engine](“engine”) to get at the element named “engine”.
 The get method takes a type parameter, which is the value type of the element being referred to.
 The notation [Engine] specifies this type parameter, and serves to make sure that the expression car.get[Engine](“engine”) has type Element[Engine].